Zira-integrations/deployment-template/README.md

 ```

-the above example will print the content of csv file attachment of any incoming email sent to the email specified on `context.json`
+The above example will print the content of csv file attachment of any incoming email sent to the email specified on `context.json`

 # @lightapp-public/common